EnricoFerro/GoogleAWS3/readme.md

 # Create a Google Storage Update in NodeJs with AWS S3

-Proof of Comcept for use AWS S3 for Nodejs to connect to Google Storage
+Proof of Concept for use [AWS S3 for Nodejs](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/s3-example-creating-buckets.html) to connect to [Google Storage](https://cloud.google.com/storage) using using [Cloud Storage HMAC keys](https://cloud.google.com/storage/docs/authentication/hmackeys)

-Prerequisites is to have a Billing Account on Google Cloud Platoform
+Prerequisites is to have a [Billing Account](https://cloud.google.com/billing/docs/how-to/manage-billing-account) on Google Cloud Platoform

 ## Launch